 Scheduled or periodic conference call meetings of any open Committee or WG may be attended by anyone, consistent with HL7’s Open Meeting Policy (See Section 2).
 This does not apply to closed Committees or WG, which will have closed list servers.

 All meeting announcements, minutes, and other notices will be sent to the list and posted to the WG or Committee’s web page or wiki (see Section 3).
-Therefore anyone expecting to participate is encouraged to join the list so that the WG or Committee can communicate with them, given that the list server is public.
+Therefore anyone expecting to participate is encouraged to join the public list so that the WG or Committee can communicate with them.

 Meeting Notifications